Saša (Sasha) of Kitchener & Waterloo.

-I had a friend who was a JDI franchise owner and his suggestion that I take on a franchise came when I was tired of sitting in front of a screen and rarely leaving my cubicle.
-So, I took some of my saving and bought this franchise and it has been the best experience of my life.
+I had a friend who was a JDI franchise owner, and his suggestion that I take on a franchise came when I was tired of sitting in front of a screen and rarely leaving my cubicle.
+So, I took some of my savings, bought this franchise, and it has been the best experience of my life.

 Jade /SmartWebPros: What is the best thing about working with corporate JDI?

 Saša: Dan, my regional franchisor, Olga and Steve make themselves available to help with anything I need.
 The first couple of years were such a change from my former world in IT, but Dan and the team made it less scary.
-It feels good to know that I have that support if I need it, even four years later.
+It feels good to know that I have that support, even four years later, if I need it.